-Land and buildings owned by the Company were independently valued during the 2022 financial vear based on current market values.
+Land and buildings owned by the Company were independently valued during the 2022 financial year based on market values.

 The land and buildings at Shepparton, Benalla, Seymour, Kyabram and Numurkah were valued in May 2022 by Opteon (Goulburn North East Vic) Pty Ltd accredited independent valuers for a market value of \$5,700,000.
+The fair value was based on a capitalisation of income supported by direct comparison to comparable properties on a rate per square metre.

-The Directors believe that the valuations held are a reasonable approximation of fair value and have been recognised on this basis as at 30 June 2022.
+The Directors believe that the valuations held are a reasonable approximation of fair value and have been recognised on this basis as at 30 June 2023.

-15. INVESTMENT PROPERTY
+15. INVESTMENT PROPERTIES